Data Filtering

 Date

-Different types of date filters can be implemented like filtering all the rows having dates in January 2018.
-Following sample code demonstrates this filter using AddDateFilter function.
+Different types of date filters can be implemented, such as filtering all the rows having dates in January 2018.
+The following sample code demonstrates this filter using the AddDateFilter function.
 Sample files are given below.

 <!DOCTYPE html>